-You definitely do not want your hard work to be destroyed by malicious attackers or hackers who are determined to break your site.
+You do not want your hard work to be destroyed by malicious attackers or hackers who are determined to break your site.
 It would be a nightmare to find your data completely erased or re-directing someplace else.
 The hackers usually either install malware or try to get important confidential information.

 There are simple ways to secure your site for free using plugins and some other simple options that are listed below.
 Hope you find them useful.